FreeYourStream/freedeck-tools/README.md

 # freedeck-tools
 Nice tools for the Freedeck

-## AutoHotKey
-AutoHotKey is a little program that allows you to script and create macro's with relativly simple code.
-In the AutoHotKey folder you can find an example config file with an example ahk file to see the working.

-In order for the AHK script to work, you need to enable keywrapping on the arduino part.

 ## CAD-Files
 For an nice enclosure for the Freedeck there are a couple pre made CAD files that you can print yourself on a 3D printer.
 - https://www.thingiverse.com/thing:4511644 Through Hole 3x2 Case(By AdamWelch)